The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 2. a 2D map viewer webapplication with OpenLayers to plot geospatial data on OpenStreetMap and OpenSeaMap maps;
 3. a 3D map viewer webapplication with Cesium to plot data in a 3D map projection with the map showing a terrain elevation model to get a nice visualization when plotting datapoints with a height coordinate.
 So it's all about plotting (x,y,z) coordinates instead of just (x,y) location positions.

+Building the Course VM is documented in the cookbook 'Creating the GeoStack Course VM'.

-The full GeoStack Course consists of a set of detailed Cookbooks, Jupyter Notebooks and Programming manuals which are the following documents:
+The full GeoStack Course is documented in the following set of detailed Cookbooks and Programming manuals:
 1. Cookbook-ETL-Process-With-Datasets
 2. Cookbook-Data-Modeling-in-MongoDB
 3. Cookbook-A-Secure-Nginx-Webserver-With-ModSecurity